 The State of California is well aware of the danger that fires represent.
-Whether it is the accidental fire – like the recent one at the Crouch Memorial Church of God In Christ, which injured two L.A. firefighters – or the potential wildfire risk that is currently endangering an estimated 72,796 California homes, the risk of burn injuries is an ever-present danger.
+Whether it is the accidental fire – like the recent one at the Crouch Memorial Church of God In Christ, which injured two L.A. firefighters.
+Further, the potential wildfire risk that is currently endangering an estimated 72,796 California homes, the risk of burn injuries is an ever-present danger.

 Yet Californians are also at risk at the workplace.
 Explosions can occur on construction sites and in other industrial settings.
 Chemical burns are a danger as well.
 Electrical burns may occur when there are equipment failures or workers are using defective tools.
 Landscapers and the contractors they hire are at a high risk of coming in contact with power lines that can be obscured by palm fronds and tree limbs.
 Children are at risk from suffering scalds.
-Even though there are gadgets currently on the market that are said to test the temperature of the water and warn parents if a bath is too hot, it is possible for these gadgets to fail.
+Even though there are gadgets currently on the market that are said to test the temperature of the water, it is possible for these gadgets to fail.